crystalmarcantonio-source/bluemotion/README.md

 BlueMotion is an open-source Android music visualizer inspired by the iconic animated displays found in early-2000s car stereos.

 Rather than recreating the original pixel-for-pixel, BlueMotion reimagines the experience as if those legendary displays had continued evolving into today.
+BlueMotion is designed to be remembered, not noticed.

 ---